taluccia/earthengine.cloud.qgis.leaflet/README.md

 Starting with a basic leaflet html add in your tile layer that you copied in the above step.
 Make sure it is added to your map variable.

+For web mapping and geovisualization applications, the QTiles folder generated above in QGIS should become your assets folder on github.
+In the code you will need to adjust absolute pathnames to relative path names.

 ![leafletcode](images/leafletcode.JPG)

 ![leafletmap](images/leafletmap.JPG)

-For web mapping and geovisualization applications, the QTiles folder generated above in QGIS should become your assets folder on github.
-In the code you will need to adjust absolute pathnames to relative path names.
+Here is what the final output looks like **[here](http://taluccia.github.io/earthengine.cloud.qgis.leaflet)**

 ## Additional Examples